 Have you ever asked "what's the difference between pH and alkalinity?
 Many of us in aquatics confuse total alkalinity and pH.
 It’s understandable, given how blurred the line is between words like “alkaline” and “alkalinity.”
-Indeed, alkalinity and pH in water chemistry are related, but not the same.
-This article will explain the distinction between them.
+Indeed, alkalinity and pH in water chemistry are closely related, but they are not the same.
+This article will distinguish between them.

 What is pH?